euc-releases/horizon-webrtc-redir-sdk/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Copyright

+Copyright © 2010-2021,2024-2025 Omnissa.
+All rights reserved.
+This product is protected by copyright and intellectual property laws in the United States and other countries as well as by international treaties.
+Omnissa products are covered by one or more patents listed at: https://www.omnissa.com/omnissa-patent-information/.
+Omnissa products are also covered by general and offering-specific legal terms, as well as the privacy and open-source software notices hosted on the Omnissa Legal Center at: https://www.omnissa.com/legal-center/.

+Omnissa, the Omnissa Logo, Workspace ONE, and Horizon are registered trademarks or trademarks of Omnissa in the United States and other jurisdictions.
+All other marks and names mentioned herein may be trademarks of their respective companies.
+“Omnissa” refers to Omnissa, LLC, Omnissa International Unlimited Company, and/or their subsidiaries.

 ## Support

 If there is a partner program or Certification Program related to the Software, then Omnissa may, but is not obligated to, provide you with limited support services for the Software in accordance with the terms of those programs.
 Otherwise, you are not entitled under this Agreement to receive any Omnissa support or subscription services for the Software or any other services from Omnissa in connection with the Software. … If you have purchased support and/or subscription services for an Omnissa product, such support and/or subscription services shall not apply to the Software or your use of the Software other than as provided in any relevant Certification Program.